 Most people know that patients with diabetes run a much higher rate of feet and lower limb amputations than any other disease.
 As in most diseases, prevention is the best cure.
 Diabetes is no different.
 Knowing what to do and when to do it is the best weapon a diabetic can have.

 First and foremost, regular visits to your podiatrist for a regular foot exam cannot be mentioned enough.
 You doctor will evaluate the status of your circulation, the level of your neurological condition and evaluate your skin for any abnormalities that most affect diabetics.

-Proper foot hygiene (daily washing and inspection… NOT soaking!!) along with daily application of proper emollients to keep the skin soft are not negotiable!
+Daily washing and inspection, not soaking, along with daily application of proper emollients to keep the skin soft are not negotiable!
 Avoid oils and Vaseline as they don’t add moisture to the skin.
 This is essential as a large component of neuropathy is called “autonomic neuropathy” where by the skin does not produce the proper amount of naturally occurring oils that lubricate the feet.
 This leads to dry and cracked feet, which can quickly lead to infection and ulcerations.

 Any change in your neuropathy is a “red flag” that something might be wrong.
 Sudden pain or sudden change in color of your toes might be signaling you that medical care is essential and cannot wait till “after the weekend”.